allanino/domain-coloring/README.md

 This is a Javascript + HTML application to render [domain coloring](https://en.wikipedia.org/wiki/Domain_coloring) images for complex polynomials.

+## Current limitations

+Below are some limitations we plan to overcome in the future:

+- Fixed canvas size
+- Fixed range from -2 to 2 in both axis
+- Broken in Android Chrome

 ## Mathematica notebook

 We also included a Mathematica [notebook](mathematica/DomainColoring.nb) with functions to render